 - The teams played a scoreless second half until William Smith converted a penalty corner with 9:49 remaining that cut the Knights' lead to 3-2.

-- Less than two minutes later, junior forward Maria Dillingham intercepted a Heron clear at the top of the circle and moved forward to take a hard shot on the right post.
+- Less than two minutes later, junior midfielder Maria Dillingham intercepted a Heron clear at the top of the circle and moved forward to take a hard shot on the right post.
 King made the initial pad save, but Clark was there for the short tip into the back of the goal that put the Knights up, 4-2.

 - William Smith converted a penalty corner with 1:27 in regulation to pull back within one, but could not find the equalizer.